 Third semester of the MACM music theory sequence.
 An integrated course involving identification, analysis, and improvisation of chromatic harmony; a study of formal structures of common practice period compositions; and exploration of more advanced sight singing and ear training.
+Must be completed with a minimum of 70% to advance to MUTHY 1444.
 Prerequisite: MUTHY 1424.